Shooting victims remembered: 'The loss is incalculable'

 With his generous spirit and dry sense of humor, "he was somebody that everybody liked," Halle said.

-Tina Prizner, who told the Tribune-Review she's lived next door to Younger for several years, said he was a "wonderful" father and grandfather.

-The one-time real estate company owner "talked about his daughter and his grandson, always, and he never had an unkind word to say about anybody,' Prizner told the Tribune-Review.

-Lauer reported from Philadelphia, Peltz reported from New York and Dale reported from Pittsburgh.
-Associated Press reporters Allen G. Breed in Raleigh, North Carolina and Robert Bumsted in Pittsburgh and researcher Monika Mather in Washington contributed to this story.
+Lauer reported from Philadelphia and Peltz reported from New York.
+Associated Press reporter Allen G. Breed in Raleigh, North Carolina, contributed to this story.